ElenVieira/data-modeling/README.md

-# data-modeling
+# Data Modeling Portfolio
-## ENGLISH

 This repository contains projects focused on **data modeling and database architecture**.

-The goal of this repository is to demonstrate knowledge in:
+The goal of this repository is to demonstrate knowledge in relational database design, normalization, and analytical data modeling.

+---

+## English

+### Objectives

+Demonstrate knowledge in:

 - Relational database design
 - Data normalization